 How It Works

-- If you receive SSI and you start working, you must report your earnings to Social Security.
-You can do this by calling or visiting your local Social Security office and talking to an SSI claims representative. - 2.
-If you meet the qualifications described above, ask the SSA claims representative if you are eligible for the Student Earned Income Exclusion.
+1. If you receive SSI and you start working, you must report your earnings to Social Security.
+You can do this by calling or visiting your local Social Security office and talking to an SSI claims representative.